rdfostrich/article-jws2018-ostrich/content/motivation.md

 [Fernández et. al. define an _RDF archive_](cite:cites bear) as a set of version-annotated triples, where a version-annotated triple is an RDF triple that is annotated with a label representing the version in which this triple holds.
-A _RDF version_ `i` of an RDF archive is then defined as the set of all triples in the RDF archive that are annotated with the label `i`.
+An _RDF version_ `i` of an RDF archive is then defined as the set of all triples in the RDF archive that are annotated with the label `i`.

 Several approaches exist for archiving Linked Data, which will be further discussed in [](#related-work-archiving).
 A survey about archiving [Linked Open Data](cite:cites archiving) categorizes these approaches